mithi/robotics-blog/content/pages/ideas.md

 - Ideas for robotics projects I want to do

 ## Part 1
-1. Bossy: Build  a custom wireless general purpose controller
+1. Bossy: A custom general-purpose wireless controller
-    - Build it using parts I already have
+    -  Build controller Build with I already have

-2. Control Two custom robots with bossy
+2. Control Two custom robots with Bossy
     - Robot #1 Arm Tank - MeArm 1.0 (Open-source 4-axis manipulator) on top of a metal tank chassis
-    - Robot #2 Hacked RC Car with Propeller Hat - Hacked Toy RC car frame, with two servos and brushless motor
+    - Robot #2  Hacked Toy RC car frame, with pan-tilt servos and brushless motor

 3. 7Bot
-    - Explore the the open-source 6-axis manipulator from the ground up and use it for various tasks such as typing on a keyboard, placing go stones in a go board and more
+    - Explore the the open-source 6-axis manipulator from the ground up
+    - use it for various tasks such as typing on a keyboard, placing go stones in a go board and more

 4. Organize my Lego!
-    - I need to do this!
-    - Make a timelaps video

 5. Hacking the Lego EV3 Motors
     - User the Motors from the Lego EV3 kit with Arduino-like microcontrol.
 Make one controller mimick the other.